 Various insect controlling chemicals such as sprays and foggers are good at fighting adult fleas.
 However, I recommend that you use natural pest control concentrate as they can kill fleas in all their developmental stages.

-How do you prevent flea infestation on your dog?
+Prevent flea re-infestation on your dog?

 Step #1: Control Fleas outside the house